 Veterans with PTSD have to deal with negative thoughts, flashbacks, and nightmares.

 You may experience being back to the frontlines again, but you need to reassure yourself that everything is okay, and this is just your mind playing tricks on you.

 You need to remember that it is not happening now.

 The feeling of guilt is common in veterans with PTSD, as you may have personally known individuals who have been killed or injured.

-Although you may not be able to take it all in when it happened, you will bear the brunt later when you’re back home.
+Although you may not be able to take it all in when it happens, you will bear the brunt later when you’re back home.

-If this happens, don’t blame yourself for what happened and think positively.
+Don’t blame yourself for what happened and think positively if this happens.

 Instead of blaming and punishing yourself, you should honor the ones you’ve lost and find ways to keep their memory alive.